ricmmartins/highly-available-scalable-wordpress-azure/README.md

  ```
 # Finish the Wordpress installation

 _Please note the complete setup of the VMs configuration can take up to 5 minutes.
-So if you try access and got the **"Welcome to nginx!"** message, take another cup of coffee and try again_
+So if you try access and got the **"Welcome to nginx!"** message, it means that the setup wasn't finished yet.
+So take another cup of coffee before try access again =D_

 In your web browser, navigate to the Application Gateway Public IP and complete the Wordpress installation through the web interface:
 ```